jonhurtt/cfg-mapper/README.md

 ```

 ## Retrieving Local Configuration on PAN-OS Devices
-### SSH and Authenciate to the Device & Change to Set Output Format
+### SSH and Authenticate to the Device & Change to Set Output Format
 ```
 set cli config-output-format set
 ```